gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 but before you need create registry key HKEY_LOCAL_MACHINE\SOFTWARE\LiveCloudKd\Parameters\VmId, type REG_DWORD and enter VM position number in LiveCloudKd list [0, 1, 2, ...].
 You can see that list, if you launch LiveCloudKd without parameters.
 If you launch 1 VM, that parameter will be 0.

-5. You can use EXDI plugin in WinDBG with modern UI too.
-Some versions of WinDBG Preview have bug to auto starting EXDI plugin from command line, therefore it must be start manually (through EXDI connection string).
-But latest versions (1.2402.24001.0) work without that errors.
+1. You can use EXDI plugin in WinDBG with modern UI too.
+Some versions of WinDBG with modern UI have bug to auto starting EXDI plugin from command line, therefore it must be start manually (through EXDI connection string).
+But latest versions (1.2402.24001.0 and later) work without that errors.

-6. Now you can start WinDBG with modern UI, then go to File-Start debugging-Attach to Kernel, open EXDI tab and paste string
+2. Now you can start WinDBG with modern UI, then go to File-Start debugging-Attach to Kernel, open EXDI tab and paste string

 ```
 CLSID={67030926-1754-4FDA-9788-7F731CBDAE42},Kd=Guess